Udupi Sri Krishna Matha: Krishna Matha

 The expenses of Udupi Krishna Matha are borne by the voluntary contributions of the devotees and by the Ashta Mathas that manage the Krishna Matha.
 The contribution may be in cash or kind.
 The Krishna Matha, which owned large tracts of land, lost it all in 1975 due to the enactment of the Land Reforms Act 1975 by the Government of Karnataka.

 The Pauli of Krishna Matha was renovated and the Brahmakalashotsava ceremony was held on 18 May 2017.

-Swamijis of the Ashta Mathas
+Swamis of the Ashta Mathas

-The Swamijis of the Ashta Mathas and their successors are as follows.
+The Swamis of the Ashta Mathas and their successors are as follows.

 Festivals

 During the Paryaya festival, held once every two years, the temple management is handed over to the next Ashta Matha, which has been entrusted the responsibility of running the temple turn by turn.
-Each of the Mathas is headed by a Swami, who will be in charge of the temple during his Paryaya.
-The Paryaya is held on even years like 2008, 2010 and 2012.
-The Paryaya tradition has completed 500 years as of 2021.
-Presently, Sri Admaru Math is administering the temple with Junior Pontiff Sri Eshapriya Teertha Swami ascending the post of Sarvajna or Paryaya Peetha.
-Festivals like Makara Sankranthi, Ratha Sapthami, Madhva Navami, Hanuman Jayanthi, Sri Krishna Janmashtami, Navarathi Mahotsava, Madhva Jayanti (Vijaya Dashami), Naraka Chathurdashi, Deepavali, Geetha Jayanthi etc. are celebrated very grandly by Paryaya Mutt every year.
+Each of the Mathas is headed by a swami, who will be in charge of the temple during his Paryaya.
+The Paryaya is held on even years The Paryaya tradition has completed 500 years as of 2021.
+Presently, Puttige Matha is administering the temple with Junior Pontiff Shri Sushreendra Teertha Swamiji ascending the post of Sarvajna or Paryaya Peetha.
+Festivals like Makara Sankranthi, Ratha Sapthami, Madhva Navami, Hanuman Jayanthi, Sri Krishna Janmashtami, Navarathi Mahotsava, Madhva Jayanti, Vijaya Dashami, Naraka Chathurdashi, Deepavali, and Geetha Jayanthi are celebrated by Paryaya Mutt every year.